-Finally as a common law action is generally for compensation it must be established that the breach of duty resulted in the injury, loss or damage.
-In establishing damages some of the areas which may be considered in the calculation include loss of income (both past and into the future) medical and hospital expenses and general damages (e.g. pain and suffering, disfigurement).
+Finally, as a common law action is generally for compensation, it must be established that the breach of duty resulted in the injury, loss or damage.
+In establishing damages, some of the areas which may be considered in the calculation include loss of income (both past and into the future), medical and hospital expenses and general damages (e.g. pain and suffering, disfigurement).

-Defenses at Common Law
+Defences at Common Law

-Where an employer is sued by an injured worker the employer has certain defenses available to them where they may defend such an action.
+Where an injured worker sues an employer, the employer has certain defences available to them where they may defend such an action.

-Firstly the employer can illustrate they have in fact met their duty of care by establishing that they have provided a safe place of work, safe plant and equipment, safe systems of work and competent staff.
-In addition to this general defense an employer has specific defenses available, the most important being the following. a) Novus Actus Interviens b) Volenti non fit injuria c) Contributory Negligence
+Firstly, the employer can illustrate that they have, in fact, met their duty of care by establishing that they have provided a safe place of work, safe plant and equipment, safe systems of work and competent staff.
+In addition to this general defence an employer has specific defences available, the most important being the following.

+a.
+Novus Actus Interviens

-Issues of causation can become complicated in circumstances where an intervening event occurs between the employers conduct and the sustaining of the injury or loss.
+Issues of causation can become complicated in circumstances where an intervening event occurs between the employer's conduct and the sustaining of the injury or loss.
 That is when the chain of an accident is broken by a new and independent cause.
 Where this can be proven, and it could not have been reasonably foreseeable, the employer may endeavour to escape liability.